Ricoh GR (large sensor compact camera)

 The Ricoh GR is a digital large sensor compact camera announced by Ricoh on April 17, 2013, one of a number of Ricoh GR digital cameras.
-It was succeeded by the Ricoh GR II in 2015 and the Ricoh GR III in 2019.
+It was succeeded by the Ricoh GR II in 2015, the Ricoh GR III in 2019, the GR IIIx in 2021 and the GR IV in 2025.

 Ricoh GR

 Unlike its predecessors (the "GR Digital" series), the Ricoh GR incorporated an APS-C image sensor, while retaining a relatively compact form factor.
 Coupled with its retractable lens, the GR is potentially the slimmest of any camera in its class when powered off.
 Aside from portability, reviewers praised the GR for its lens quality and ergonomics.

 An unusual feature of the Ricoh GR was its built-in ND filter.
 Its maximum shutter speed was variable, depending on the aperture setting (ie, 1/4000s was only available at apertures smaller than f/5.6).

 The Ricoh GR series has been compared against the Nikon Coolpix A and the Fujifilm X70, other large sensor compacts with the same fixed focal length (28mm).